sindhura234/Sino-ICH/README.md

 # Sino_ICH
-The official repository for TMI paper on sinograms for ICH detection
+The official repository for Medical Physics paper on sinograms for ICH detection

 "Paper Title"